EnriqueDoster/MEG_intro_stats_course/lessons/Statistics_lesson_3.md

 So far, we've looked at the microbiome and resistome composition and calculated alpha diversity values (richness, Shannon's index) to compare samples by treatment group.
 In Lesson 3 step 2 we'll use multivariate analysis to compare beta-diversity (between-sample diversity),visualize our results using ordination, and then test for differences between sample groups.

 As with alpha-diversity, there are many different ways to calculate beta-diversity including Euclidean distances and the Bray-Curtis dissimilarity index.
-Beta-diversity is calculated on a count matrix with samples on the rows and features on the column (Figure 1.
-A) and the results are stored in a (dis)similarity matrix (Figure 1.
-B).
+Beta-diversity is calculated on a count matrix with samples on the rows and features on the column (A panel) and the results are stored in a (dis)similarity matrix (B panel).

   <img src="https://github.com/EnriqueDoster/MEG_intro_stats_course/blob/master/misc_resources/example_pictures/beta_diversity_tables.png" width="500" height="300" />

 Then with ordination, this multidimensional data is represented into a reduced number of orthogonal axes.
-Again, there are different ordination methods to choose from, but they all attempt to maintain the main trends of the data to help with visualizing in 2 (or 3) dimensions (Figure 2).
+Again, there are different ordination methods to choose from, but they all attempt to maintain the main trends of the data to help with visualizing in 2 (or 3) dimensions.
 Three of the most common methods of ordination are; Principal component analysis (PCA), Principal Coordinates Analysis (PCoA), and Non-metric multidimensional scaling (NMDS).

   <img src="http://ordination.okstate.edu/overvi5.gif" width="500" height="300" />

-     Figure 2.
+     Example Figure 1.
 Principal Coordinates Analysis (PCoA) as a projection of samples connected by distances.

 Finally, we can test the beta-diversity measures to test for clustering of samples by specific metadata variables.
-Here, we'll discuss 2 permutation-based statistical methods:
+In this step, we'll discuss 2 permutation-based statistical methods:
   * Analysis of similarities (ANOSIM)
   * Permutational Multivariate Analysis of Variance Using (PERMANOVA)